pagkly/Zed/Investopedia3/Yield Equivalence Definition.md

 Tax-Exempt Yield Equivalence\= Taxable Yield ×(1−Tax Rate)\\begin{aligned} \\text{Tax-Exempt Yield Equivalence} =& \\ \\text{Taxable Yield} \\ \\times \\\\ &( 1 - \\text{Tax Rate} ) \\\\ \\end{aligned}

-To calculate the yield equivalence between tax-exempt and taxable securities, start by dividing the bond’s tax-exempt yield by 1 minus the investor's [tax rate](https://www.investopedia.com/terms/t/taxrate.asp).
-For example, suppose you were considering an investment in a 6% tax-exempt municipal bond, but wanted to know what the interest rate on a taxable [corporate bond](https://www.investopedia.com/terms/c/corporatebond.asp) would have to be to give you the same return.
+To calculate the yield equivalence between tax-exempt and taxable securities, start by dividing the bond’s tax-exempt yield by 1 minus the investor's [[tax rate]](https://www.investopedia.com/terms/t/taxrate.asp).
+For example, suppose you were considering an investment in a 6% tax-exempt municipal bond, but wanted to know what the interest rate on a taxable [[corporate bond]](https://www.investopedia.com/terms/c/corporatebond.asp) would have to be to give you the same return.
 If you have a 24% rate of taxation, you would subtract 0.24 minus one, which totals .76.
 Then, you would divide 6, the tax-exempt yield, by .76, which equals 7.9.

-This calculation tells you that you would need a [return](https://www.investopedia.com/terms/r/return.asp) of 7.9% on your taxable investment to match the 6% return on the tax-exempt investment.
+This calculation tells you that you would need a [[return]](https://www.investopedia.com/terms/r/return.asp) of 7.9% on your taxable investment to match the 6% return on the tax-exempt investment.
 If, on the other hand, you were in the 35% tax bracket, you would need a return of 9.2% on your corporate bond to match the 6% return on your muni investment.

 Conversely, if you know your taxable rate of return, you can calculate the equivalent rate on a tax-exempt investment.
 This is done by multiplying the taxable rate by 1 minus your tax rate.
 So, if your taxable return is 6% and your rate of taxation is 24%, you need a 4.6% return on a tax-exempt security to match the after-tax return on a taxable security.

 ## New Marginal Tax Rates

-The passage of the Tax Cuts and Jobs Act in late 2017 resulted in a number of changes to [marginal tax rates](https://www.investopedia.com/terms/m/marginaltaxrate.asp) and income brackets beginning in 2018.1 The marginal tax rate is the rate of tax income earners incur on each additional dollar of [income](https://www.investopedia.com/terms/i/income.asp).
+The passage of the Tax Cuts and Jobs Act in late 2017 resulted in a number of changes to [[marginal tax rates]](https://www.investopedia.com/terms/m/marginaltaxrate.asp) and income brackets beginning in 2018.1 The marginal tax rate is the rate of tax income earners incur on each additional dollar of [[income]](https://www.investopedia.com/terms/i/income.asp).
 As the marginal tax rate increases, taxpayers end up with less money per dollar earned than they had retained on previously earned dollars.

 Tax systems employing marginal tax rates apply different tax rates to different levels of income; as income rises, it is taxed at a higher rate.
-It is important to note, however, the income is not all taxed at one rate but at many rates as it moves across the marginal [tax rate schedule](https://www.investopedia.com/terms/t/taxschedule.asp).
+It is important to note, however, the income is not all taxed at one rate but at many rates as it moves across the marginal [[tax rate schedule]](https://www.investopedia.com/terms/t/taxschedule.asp).

 When calculating the yield equivalence between tax-free and taxable investments, investors should be aware of these new tax rates and incorporate them accordingly into their yield equivalence equations.